 Usually, the party that calls a witness will ask the witness a series of questions.
 Then the other side gets a chance to cross-examine that witness.
 The first party may ask additional questions after that to clear up questions raised by the cross-examination.

 This is the most common approach, but actual hearings vary dramatically.
 In many cases the judge will begin by asking both parties questions.
 If neither party is represented by a lawyer, the judge may guide the hearing more by asking questions of the witnesses first.
 You should take your lead from the judge.
 But if you brought witnesses or have documents (or "exhibits"), you should let the judge know.

 Remember, when you are asking your witnesses questions or you are cross-examining the other party's witnesses, the goal is to ask them questions.
 It is not the time for you to testify.
 You will get the chance to have your say directly when you testify.

 Also understand that the procedures for presenting information to the court can be complicated.
-The court will follow the Vermont Rules of Evidence (after you link, click "I agree" and scroll down to the Rules of Evidence).
+The court will follow the Vermont Rules of Evidence (choose Vermont Court Rules from the box at the right, then scroll down to Rules of Evidence).
 These rules limit what kind of evidence the court can consider.